ixa-ehu/ixa-pipe-pos/README.md

 ixa-pipe-pos
 ============

-ixa-pipe-pos is a Part of Speech tagger for English and Spanish. ixa-pipe-pos is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].
+ixa-pipe-pos is a multilingual Part of Speech tagger, currently offering pre-trained models for English, Galician and Spanish. ixa-pipe-pos is part of IXA pipes, a multilingual NLP pipeline developed by the IXA NLP Group [http://ixa2.si.ehu.es/ixa-pipes].

 Please go to [http://ixa2.si.ehu.es/ixa-pipes] for general information about the IXA